TheochemUI/eOn/docs/source/devdocs/parallel-potentials.md

-thread-safety blacklist -- and it is deliberately the conservative starting point rather than a claim about the rewritten code: the kernels carry no mutable module state any more, so promoting one is a per-kernel exercise in proving it and adding a test, not a sweeping change.
+thread-safety blacklist -- and it is deliberately the conservative starting point rather than a claim about the rewritten code: the kernels carry no mutable module state any more, so promoting one is a per-kernel exercise in checking the kernel and adding a test, not a sweeping change.

 The parallel check in NEB is:
 ```cpp